transpect/kindlegen-amzn/README.md

 # kindlegen-amzn
-XProc Wrapper for Amazon's Kindlegen.
+XProc Wrapper for Amazon's (obsolete) Kindlegen.

 Due to legal reasons, you have to get the Kindlegen binary yourself.